dornabdi/Pewlett-Hackard-Analysis/README.md

 ### Deliverable 1: Eligible Retirees
 - The unique_titles table shows all active employees that are nearing the age of retirement only showing their current title, so every employee is only in this table once.

-- Most of the retiring roles are that in senior level positions.
+- Most of the retiring roles are in senior level positions.
 29,414 Senior Engineers and 28,254 Senior Staff are retiring, this means that Pewlett-Hackard needs to consider a hiring strategy that will not feel unnatural to junior and entry level employees.

 - Many engineers are retiring.
 29,414 Senior Engineers, 14,222 Engineers, and 1,761 Assistant Engineers are retiring this year.
 This brings the total retiring engineer count to 45,397.
 Refer to an image of the count of retiring job titles below: